 8.9.
 Many processes relating to glovebox and hot cell operations involve manual intervention.
-Therefore, special attention should be paid to the training of nuclear fuel cycle R&D facility personnel who use gloveboxes and hot cells involving the handling of tongs and master slave manipulators.
+Therefore, special attention should be paid to the training of nuclear fuel cycle R&D facility personnel who use gloveboxes and hot cells, including in the handling of tongs and manipulators.
 This training should include the actions to be taken in response to anticipated operational occurrences (e.g. a punctured glove in a glovebox, sleeve failure or loss of ventilation in a hot cell).

 8.10.
-For nuclear fuel cycle R&D facilities containing a significant quantity of nuclear material, the complementary training of safety and nuclear security personnel and their mutual participation in exercises of both types should be part of the training programme to effectively manage the interface between safety and nuclear security.
+For nuclear fuel cycle R&D facilities containing a significant quantity of nuclear material, the complementary training of safety and nuclear security personnel and their mutual participation in both safety and nuclear security exercises should be part of the training programme to effectively manage the interface between safety and nuclear security.
 In particular, personnel with responsibilities and expertise in safety analysis and safety assessment should be provided with a working knowledge of the security arrangements at the facility.
-Similarly, security experts should be provided with a working knowledge of the safety considerations at the facility, so that potential conflicts between safety and security can be resolved effectively without safety and security compromising one another.
+Similarly, security experts should be provided with a working knowledge of the safety considerations at the facility, so that potential conflicts between safety and nuclear security and nuclear security measures compromising each other.